The market is replete with products of all kinds, each claiming to be better than the other.

 Product Requirements Documentation Templates

-If you want to get started with a PRD right away, choose the a software documentation tool that provides product requirements documentation templates, as that would make your job much easier and manageable.
+If you want to get started with a PRD right away, choose a software documentation tool that provides product requirements documentation templates, as that would make your job much easier and manageable.

 Since a PRD is a comprehensive document full of detailed articles on a variety of product-related topics, where to begin writing can be a daunting task for the product team.
 PRD templates are designed to give you the right head start and get your documentation ready with zero hassles.